-The Board oversees investments in product development.
-Pason is developing products that improve the efficiency and effectiveness of drilling operations, which serves to reduce the carbon intensity of hydrocarbon extraction and production.
-Since 2016, the Corporation has been pursuing efforts in the solar and energy storage space, including the acquisition of Energy Toolbase in 2019.
+Management and the Board determine and review the Corporation's overall strategy and performance at the Board's annual strategy session, which includes investments in product development and various elements related to Pason's ESG initiatives.
+Pason continues to develop products and technologies that improve the efficiency and effectiveness of drilling operations, which serves to reduce the carbon intensity of the overall hydrocarbon extraction process.
+Further, since 2016, Pason has been pursuing efforts in the solar and energy storage space, including the acquisition of Energy Toolbase in 2019.

-Health & Safety
+Safety

 Pason's strong safety culture is founded on its values and underpins the Corporation's unwavering commitment to the safety of its workforce and protection of its assets.
 Pason works together to create a vigilant and resilient safety culture and strives for zero incidents and accidents.
 Pason continues to invest heavily in the safety and operational integrity of its systems.

-The Board has ultimate oversight over the development, implementation and monitoring of the Corporation's health, safety and environmental ("HSE") policies, and the HRC Committee oversees compensation matters relating to HSE metrics.
+The Board has ultimate oversight over the development, implementation and monitoring of the Corporation's health, safety and environmental ("HSE") policies and reviews the Corporation's HSE performance every quarter.
+The HRC Committee oversees the Corporation's performance against various HSE metrics incorporated into Pason's short-term incentive plan ("STIP") scorecard.